Nipple Surgery

 What is Nipple Surgery?

-Nipple surgery is used to correct problems that are associated with enlarged, inverted or protruding nipples or asymmetrical nipples.
+Nipple surgery is used surgically reshape normal variations of the nipples, such as enlarged nipples, inverted or protruding nipples or asymmetrical nipples.
 These conditions occur in both women and men.
+Inverted nipples are the most common reason to have nipple surgery.

 Nipple Surgery – Quick Summary

 Your nipple has two parts, the nipple, and areola.
 The areola is the darker skin that surrounds the nipple and the nipple itself is the projected part.
 The most common reason for nipple correction surgery is for inverted nipples.
-This occurs as a result of tissue tethers and milk ducts pulling the nipples into the breast leading to their inversion and a retracted appearance.
+This naturally can occur as a result of tissue tethers and milk ducts pulling the nipples into the breast leading to their inversion and a retracted appearance.

 Nipple inversions are graded 1-3 dependent upon the severity: